-- b. to request further information from the Complainer (or the Complainer's nominated representative) and conduct desktop searches of publicly available sources for any supporting information required to clarify or better understand the Complaint; - c. to form a view as to whether the Complaint should be dismissed or accepted for investigation and provide reasons supporting their view; IOs must comply with the Directions issued by the Standards Commission, as reflected in the Complaint Assessment Form, in reaching that view; - d. to draft a Complaint closure letter or acceptance for investigation letter, as appropriate for the outcome of the assessment; - e. to review any preliminary redaction of personal data by the ISO / SISO and inform them of any redactions that may be required; - f. alternatively, if the SISO or ISO is unable to provide assistance for redaction, the IO will redact the Complaint material as required; - g. to refer to the Redaction Guidance (see Appendix 22) in deciding what circumstances personal data should be redacted from the complaint and other documentation, or not released in the case of other media; - h. seek guidance from the SIO, HIO or the Commissioner if a document or other media contains sensitive personal data, prior to any decision being taken regarding its release. - 56.
-If IOs are in any doubt as to whether personal data should be released, they should seek guidance from the SIO, HIO or the Commissioner.
-Similarly, if voluminous amounts of documentation are received which require checking, this should be brought to the attention of the SISO or ISO immediately, in order that extra resources can be allocated where necessary to assist (for instance, from the ESC's corporate services team).
+- c. where the Duty IO has not already done so, to request further information from the complainer (or nominated representative) for assessment purposes; - d. where the Duty IO has not already done so, conduct desktop searches of publicly available sources for any supporting information required to clarify or better understand the complaint; - e. to form a view as to whether the complaint should be dismissed or accepted for investigation based on the admissibility criteria, and provide reasons supporting their view; - f. to draft a complaint closure letter or acceptance for investigation letter, as appropriate; - g. to review any preliminary redaction of personal data by the ISO / SISO and inform them of any redactions that may be required; - h. alternatively, if the SISO or ISO is unable to help with redaction, the IO will redact the complaint material or closure letter as required; - to refer to the Redaction Guidance (see Appendix 22) to decide what personal data should be redacted from the complaint and other documentation, or not released in the case of other media; and - j. to seek guidance from the SIO, HIO or the Commissioner, if a document or other media contains sensitive personal data, prior to any decision being taken regarding its release. - 109.
+If Standards Team members are in any doubt as to whether personal data should be released, they should seek guidance from the SIO, HIO or the Commissioner.
+Similarly, if voluminous amounts of documentation are received that require checking, this should be brought to the attention of the SISO or ISO immediately, in order that extra resources can be allocated where necessary to assist (for instance, from the ESC's Corporate Services Team). - 110.
+All Standards Team members are required to conduct themselves in line with office values in completing their work.
+As part of this, all Standards Team members should be conscious of whether their communications are: - well-organised, succinct, professional and relevant to the matter at hand; - respectful and helpful to the person receiving the communication.

-C.6 Inadmissibility of a Complaint and file closure
+C.6 Inadmissibility of a Complaint and File Closure